Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-Two streaking squads meet when the Tennessee Volunteers (10-3, 0-0 SEC) host the Ole Miss Rebels (13-0, 0-0 SEC) on Saturday, January 6, 2024 at 6:00 PM ET.
-The Volunteers are putting their six-game winning streak on the line versus the Rebels, who have won 13 in a row.

-In this article, you can check out odds and spreads for the Tennessee vs. Ole Miss matchup across multiple sportsbooks.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Tennessee vs. Ole Miss matchup.

 Tennessee vs. Ole Miss Game Info